Loyola University Chicago

 The approach:

 1. Read Sermon 360A in Hill's translation.
-Using Hill's notes to help, but especially relying on your own critical reading, identify parts of the sermon that relate to three questions, as follows.
+Using Hill's notes to help, but relying especially on your own critical reading, identify parts of the sermon that relate to three questions, as follows.
 Note where in the text each piece of information is located.
 For greatest clarity, use Hill's section-numbers (1, 2, 3, etc.; the descriptive subtitles Hill inserts aren't actually part of the sermon), and count the paragraphs in each section by successive letters of the alphabet: for example, Augustine declares, "The threshing floor is the world, in the fleece is the Jewish people," at 3.d.

 • What acts does Augustine say the Donatists actually have done or are doing, that he identifies as wrong?